 - Approximately 40 percent of refugees have experienced severe trauma, such as witnessing killings – often of their own family members.

 - Long-term physical and psychological suffering are a common feature of the ‘refugee experience’.

-After living in NZ for a number of years, additional health problems can arise which are associated with lifestyle changes which can result in adverse health patterns for example uptake of tobacco smoking, increasing obesity, and reduced physical activity.
+After living in New Zealand for a number of years, additional health problems can arise which are associated with lifestyle changes which can result in adverse health patterns eg mental health conditions, uptake of tobacco smoking, increasing obesity, and reduced physical activity.